-NILGOSC considers the disclosure of climate risks and opportunities to be essential if shareholders are to determine whether the companies in which they invest are adequately addressing the changing climate.
-NILGOSC actively supports the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, which are intended to improve and increase reporting of climate-related financial information.
+climate risks and opportunities to be essential, if shareholders are to determine whether the companies in which they invest are adequately addressing the changing climate.
+NILGOSC actively supports the, now disbanded, Task Force on Climate-related Financial Disclosures (TCFD) recommendations, which have been widely adopted by many global regulatory bodies.
+NILGOSC voluntarily publishes an annual TCFD-aligned disclosure report, which is available on its website.

-7.3 Investment Decisions
+7.3 Investment decisions